TheFes/cheapest-energy-hours/documentation/6b-charge_car.md

-# EXAMPLE: CHARGE THE CAR WITH THE LOWEST PRICES
+# EXAMPLE: CHARGE THE CAR WITH THE LOWEST RATES

 ## PROBLEM DESCRIPTION
 When you arrive home with your electric car, and you don't need to leave for a while, you want to charge it at the lowest rates possible.
 This is not nnecessarily a consecitve block of hours, so here the `split` functionality can be used.